mlutton/Amazon-ATDD-Kata/README.md

 As a customer, I want to be able to view a specific product so I can evaluate if I want to buy it

 <pre>
-Scenario: Selecting Product
-	Given I am on the Amazon Homepage
-	When I select a product
-	Then I should be presented its details

 Scenario: Product Details Should Include Key Fields
 	When I am on a product detail page
 	Then I should see a price, description, and reviews